GYMNASTICS SEXUAL ABUSE

 • Emotional changes, such as outbursts or withdrawal

-When sexual abuse is discovered, parents sometimes feel deep guilt over not realizing the danger and keeping a child safe.
+When gymnastics sexual abuse is discovered, parents sometimes feel deep guilt over not realizing the danger and keeping a child safe.
 This is an intensely painful experience.
 But it is never the parent’s fault.

 Well-intentioned parents should work to have compassion for themselves.
 Parents can keep in mind that the best response is to provide their child with support and counseling and pursue legal action against the perpetrator and the responsible institutions.